Chapter 6:

 “No promises.”
 Rocky’s smirked.

 They reluctantly logged out.
-Kotaro slumped and sighed.
+Kotaro stared at the blank screen, his fingers hovering over the keyboard as if contemplating logging back in alone.
+Giving up, Kotaro slumped and sighed.
 As he pondered, reality pressed on him.
 The world within his computer was far easier to navigate.
+Predictable.
+Safe.

-Responsibility.
-The unknown.
-At last he eased to his feet and to the hallway.
-There, he slipped into his jacket and shoes.
+At last he eased to his feet and trudged to the hallway.
+He slipped into his jacket and shoes, the motions mechanical, as if his body moved on its own while his thoughts lagged behind.

 “I’m going for a walk,” he replied softly.